ChiaraCati/FlooData/README.md

     -  Sunburst of the total amount of financings divided by Province and then divided by typology<br>
     [Code example](https://www.highcharts.com/blog/chartchooser/sunburst-categorical-composition/)

+*For the last visualization, we decided to normalize our financing data by divaiding them for the correspondive provice area expressed in kmq*

 ### Licences

 - **Visualizations:** Highcharts JS which is open-source for non-commercial projects, [Standard Licence Agreement](https://wp-assets.highcharts.com/www-highcharts-com/blog/wp-content/uploads/2022/05/02081809/Highsoft-Standard-License-Agreement-14.1-2.pdf)